xiangchi-yuan/dragon-icml22-adv-ml-workshop/README.md

      ```
 5. Finally, run the `injection_leaderboard.py` script with an additional note: change the line 53 in that script to "final_model.pt".

-For more details and examples, please refer to the [GRB GitHub repository](https://github.com/THUDM/grb/tree/master/examples/node_classification).